nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ####Delete Assignment Feature

 This feature allows `assignments` within a `GradeTracker` to be deleted.
-The assignment to be deleted is identified by the module name that stores the gradetracker it is under and the index of the assignment.
+The assignment to be deleted is identified by the module name that stores the grade tracker it is under and the index of the assignment.
 The grade tracker of the module to act on must currently have a valid assignment to target.

 This feature requires the following classes: